 If you want me to go ahead with your project, we will need to negotiate deadlines and I will also need you to email me confirmation of the project, agreed timescales and price.
 It’s all quite straightforward.
 My terms and conditions are published on my website and by agreeing to work with me, you agree to my terms and conditions.

 If you’re a new client, I will ask for a 50% deposit before work commences.
 This can be paid by bank transfer and details will be sent to you on the invoice.
-Once I’ve worked on one or two projects with you and know that you’re trustworthy, I will invoice the full amount on completion of project.

 Step 4 Writing and feedback